ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 ## Run my experiment

 In this experiment, I used the outdoor testbed on ORBIT.
-To reserve time on this testbed, log in to [http://geni.orbit-lab.org](http://geni.orbit-lab.org), click on "Control Panel", click on "Scheduler", click on the grid squares corresponding to the "outdoor" testbed and the date/time you want, and submit your reservation request.
+To reserve time on this testbed, log in to [http://orbit-lab.org](http://orbit-lab.org), click on "Control Panel", click on "Scheduler", click on the grid squares corresponding to the "outdoor" testbed and the date/time you want, and submit your reservation request.
 You may then complete the experiment at the reserved time.

-You can also run this experiment on the [WITest](https://witestlab.poly.edu/site/) testbed.
-To reserve time on WITest, use the [reservation calendar](https://witestlab.poly.edu/respond/sites/witest/activity/reservation-calendar).

-(You may alternatively use the sb4 testbed at [ORBIT](https://geni.orbit-lab.org), with some [modifications](#usingsb4onorbit) to the instructions.)
+(You may alternatively use the sb4 testbed at [ORBIT](https://orbit-lab.org), with some [modifications](#usingsb4onorbit) to the instructions.)

 On the outdoor testbed at ORBIT, I used six nodes as follows: